guaguafrog/prometheus-alert-rules/docs/alertrules/NodeExporterRules.md

 ## ◆ NodeContextSwitchHigh
 **Description**
-Alert when the number of context switches per core more than 2000.
+Alert when the average number of context switches per core is high.
-This threshold is related to the application the environment is running on.Please adjust according to system operation when use.
+This threshold is related to the application the environment is running on.
+Please adjust according to system operation when use.

 **Metric**
 - "node_context_switches_total": Total number of context switches.